Meghan McCain: Political positions

 McCain spoke out against the 2021 United States Capitol attack, saying on The View: "I'm not against sending these people to Gitmo. ...
 These are domestic terrorists who attacked our own republic.
 They should be treated the same way we treat Al-Qaeda."
 She also said, "The bedrock of our democracy and the bedrock of who we are as Americans is the peaceful transition of power.
 And he is clearly a president who has turned into a mad king."
 She then called for the Twenty-fifth Amendment to the United States Constitution to be invoked and Trump to be removed from office.

+In the 2024 presidential election, she did not vote for Kamala Harris or Donald Trump, instead writing in her deceased father John McCain.
+However, after Trump won and returned to the White House for his second term, McCain attended the swearing in of her "personal friend" Tulsi Gabbard as Director of National Intelligence where she said Trump was "very kind and very nice".
+McCain added that "the second President Trump term: I much prefer it, I really like the tone."

 Personal life

 In July 2017, McCain became engaged to conservative writer and commentator Ben Domenech.
 They were married on November 21, 2017, at McCain's family ranch in Page Springs, Arizona.
 In July 2019, McCain revealed that she had miscarried earlier that year.
-She gave birth to the couple's first daughter, Liberty, in September 2020, who is the goddaughter of Tulsi Gabbard and her husband Abraham.
-She gave birth to a second daughter, Clover, in January 2023.
-In a June 24, 2025, episode of her show Citizen McCain, McCain announced that she is expecting her third child, a son, with her husband.
+She gave birth to the couple's first daughter in September 2020, who is the goddaughter of Tulsi Gabbard and her husband Abraham.
+She gave birth to a second daughter in January 2023, and a son in 2026.